Aliases for HCK Gene

 GeneCards Summary for HCK Gene

 HCK (HCK Proto-Oncogene, Src Family Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with HCK include adenosquamous carcinoma and cervical adenosquamous carcinoma.
-Among its related pathways are Disease and Tyrosine Kinases / Adaptors.
-GO annotations related to this gene include protein tyrosine kinase activity and non-membrane spanning protein tyrosine kinase activity.
-An important paralog of this gene is ABL2.
+Diseases associated with HCK include Renal Pelvis Adenocarcinoma and Tinea Favosa.
+Among its related pathways are IL-6 signaling pathway and Regulation of signaling by CBL.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is LYN.